BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ***Examples of Assets:***

-* Key on Ledger in fireproof home safe
+* Seed on Ledger in fireproof home safe
 * Key on Cryptosteel in safety deposit box

 Finally, you should consider whether there are other, more non-physical assets that you want to protect.
 Do you care about ***privacy*** regarding your identity?
 Are you concerned about ***compartmentalizing*** your activities?
 Do you want to ensure ***confidentiality*** of your total funds?
 Is ***ease of access*** something that you want to protect?

 {blurb, class: tip}
-**Write out each asset of value to you, including funds, keys, and non-physical assets that you want to protect.**
+**List each asset of value to you, including funds, keys, and non-physical assets that you want to protect.**
 {/blurb}